Religion & Faith

 dumbells-tape-measure-healthy-food-fitness-health-over-wooden-table-47436977

-I’ve been studying fitness for well over 10 years and have found that fitness and health requires a balance in five key areas.
-Sure you may be naturally flexible but what about strength?
+I’ve been studying fitness for well over 15 years and have found that fitness and health require a balance in five key areas.
+Sure, you may be naturally flexible, but what about Strength?
 That may require some work!
-Or what if you were born with the tendency to build muscle and strength but lack flexibility?
+Or what if you were born with the tendency to build muscle and Strength but lack flexibility?
 Flexibility may need some extra work.

-After training numerous clients and students, I’ve compiled a list of what I view as the important base components of health & fitness.
-Of course we could elaborate on each component but let’s stick with the basics for the sake of the beginner, which is my specialty.
+After training numerous clients and students, I’ve compiled a list of what I view as the essential base components of health and fitness.
+Of course, we could elaborate on each element, but let’s stick with the basics for the beginner’s sake, which is my specialty.

 I’ve included links & encourage you to research a little more into each component.

-Cardiovascular Endurance – The ability of the heart, lungs, blood vessels to deliver an adequate supply of oxygen to exercising muscles.
+Cardiovascular Endurance – The ability of the heart, lungs, and blood vessels to deliver an adequate supply of oxygen to exercising muscles.
 Cardiovascular exercise utilizes the heart, lungs, and large muscle groups, such as running or walking.
-Anything to get the heart going at a higher rate for a period of time.
+Anything to get the heart going at a higher rate for some time.

-Muscular Strength & Endurance– Muscular strength and endurance improves when a resistance is placed against particular muscles or groups of muscles, as in weight training.
+Muscular Strength and Endurance—Muscular strength and endurance improve when resistance is applied to particular muscles or groups of muscles, as in weight training.

-Muscular Strength: the maximum amount of force a muscle or muscle group can develop during a single contraction.
-This would be your weighted workout such as bicep curls with weights.
+Muscular Strength: the maximum force a muscle or muscle group can develop during a single contraction.
+An example would be your weighted workout, such as bicep curls with weights.

-Muscular Endurance: the number of repeated contractions a muscle or muscle group can perform against a resistance without fatiguing.
-An example of this would be holding a plank and a several unweighted squats in a row.
+Muscular endurance is the number of repeated contractions a muscle or muscle group can perform against resistance without fatigue.
+An example would be holding a plank and several unweighted squats in a row.

-Flexibility– The ability to move a joint through its full range of motion; the elasticity for the muscle.
-Referred to as the “range of motion” of a joint (e.g. knee or shoulder).
+Flexibility– The ability to move a joint through its full range of motion; the elasticity of the muscle.
+Referred to as the “range of motion” of a joint (e.g., knee or shoulder).
 Flexibility improves with activities such as stretching or yoga.

-Nutrition– Food provides your body with the nutrients it needs to remain healthy & active.
-The six major nutrients that are necessary for a healthy body are : carbohydrates, proteins, fats, vitamins, minerals and water.
-A deficiency in any one of these nutrients could hinder you from reaching your fitness goals.
+Nutrition—Food provides your body with the nutrients it needs to remain healthy and active.
+The six major nutrients necessary for a healthy body are carbohydrates, proteins, fats, vitamins, minerals, and water.
+A deficiency in these nutrients could hinder you from reaching your fitness goals.

-Postive Mindset– I love the YMCA and consider myself a “Y’ person.
-I had my first job in fitness there 18 years ago.
-(WOW I’m getting up there!)
-I believe they have the right philosophy with their triangle of “Mind, Body and Spirit.”
-It is all connected and without one, you are kind of off balance, right?
-To realize your full potential in any area of life, it is necessary to focus on your overall happiness with life and the healthy lifestyle choices that you make everyday.
-Limit your stress and take the positive approach.
+To realize your full potential in any area of life, you must focus on your overall happiness and the healthy lifestyle choices you make every day.
+Limit your stress and take a positive approach.
 Find outlets for stress and incorporate ways to let the goodness pour in.
-I understand you may not be able to control what is going on around you but you can control how you react to it.
+I understand you may not be able to control what is happening around you, but you can control how you react to it.

-Now I want you to think about which areas are you crushing?
-Which areas could use some improvement?
-I can tell you that I’ve always been somewhat awesome with muscular endurance & I’ll chalk that up to my gymnastics experience. -Get it?
-Chalk/Gymnastics??
-Though, I do need to drink more water, nutrition has always been one of my favorite subjects.
-I think it is safe to say that area is okay.
+Now, I want you to consider which areas you are crushing and which could improve.
+I’ve always been somewhat awesome with muscular endurance, and I’ll chalk that up to my gymnastics experience.
+(Get it?
+Chalk/Gymnastics??)Though I do need to drink more water, nutrition has always been one of my favorite subjects.
+It suffices to say that the area is okay.

-Unfortunately, my mindset has not been the greatest and I do lack on physical strength.
-Give me a baby and I will hold them for hours or have me use my body I will squat, lunge, plank forever.
-But give me a heavy weight and ….yeah , well.
-Good thing I have my strong hubby who dominates in strength.
+Unfortunately, my Mindset has not been the greatest, and I lack physical Strength.
+Give me a baby, and I will hold them for hours, or have me use my body, and I will squat, lunge, plank forever.
+But give me a heavy weight and ….yeah, well.

-Here is the important thing to remember, none of these are perfected overnight.
-It takes time, patience and dedication but you can do it!
-I will tell you a few ways I have worked on my mindset, which is SO much better then where it was 5 years ago.
-For one thing, improving my relationship with God has helped me leave things up to Him and have Him guide me to do what He wants of me.
-Oh heck yeah, it is hard and I do not always listen but it’s a process.
+The critical thing to remember is that none of these are perfected overnight.
+It takes time, patience, and dedication, but you can do it!
+Here are a few ways I have worked on my Mindset, which is much better than five years ago.
+Improving my relationship with God has helped me leave things up to Him and have Him guide me to do what He wants of me.
+Oh, heck, yeah, it is hard, and I do not always listen, but it’s a process- like living a healthy physical lifestyle!

-Now that I have shared a little about my strengths, weaknesses and steps I’m taking or have taken to improve my lifestyle, I would love to hear from you!
+Now that I have shared a little about my strengths, weaknesses, and steps I’m taking or have taken to improve my lifestyle, I would love to hear from you!
 Do you want to live a healthier lifestyle?
-Then tell me, which areas of fitness are you a rockstar?
-Which areas could use a little help?
+Then tell me, which areas of fitness are you a rockstar in?
+In which areas could you use a little help?

 Keep fit & keep moving!